larry-athey/airhead/Instructions/FAQ.md

 A: An immersion thermometer is reading the liquid temperature and the Airhead thermometer is reading the vessel temperature.
 This is why they used a 150F snap switch to open up when the water in the boiler hits 212F.
 Press the home button _(the gold circle to the left of the screen)_ to enter configuration mode.
 You can adjust the temperature sensor correction factor -15C to +15C to dial in your sensor readings.
 Be sure that your temperature sensor is installed with thermal compound for the best results.
 For more details, see the page [Configuration.md](https://github.com/larry-athey/airhead/blob/main/Instructions/Calibration.md)

 _**NOTE:** The +/- 15C (or +/- 27F) correction factor range is effective for a theoretical altitude up to 13,500 feet above sea level.
-If you are needing to apply an unreasonably high correction factor, then you have a thermal condictivity problem with the temperature sensor._
+If you are needing to apply an unreasonably high correction factor, then you have a thermal conductivity problem with the temperature sensor.
+Make sure that you are using thermal compound when installing the temperature sensor or mount it to the center bolt that holds the bottom of the case on.
+You will likely need to use a negative correction factor after this._

 ---